wgbrown/PBILearningResources/README.md

 ## Data Engineer
-After PBI for Business Users and Analysts, this sections introduces you to advanced features and design tecniques.
+After PBI for Business Users and Analysts, these sections introduces you to advanced features and design tecniques.

 ## Ongoing resources and training